Listening Section

 |

-34. Listen again to part of the lecture.
+34. Listen again to part of the discussion.
 Then answer the question.
-What does the speaker imply about New York′s Central Park?
+Why does the professor say this?

 34